Steps of Research Process

 - Sampling can be done random and non-random.
 Great care should be taken while deciding the sample population and size as the picked population needs to represent the universe (population as a whole).

-- A good sampling technique helps to generalise the findings.
+- A good sampling technique helps to generalize the findings.
 Broadly there are five types of sampling methods: random, systematic, convenience, cluster and stratified sampling (explanation of these will be covered in next post).

 Step VI: Data Collection